 1. Significant Volume of Amazon Products

-Amazon currently has 40 product categories by department on Amazon’s site.
+Amazon currently has 40 product categories by department on its site.

 2. Anyone Can Join the Amazon Affiliate Program